Toby Dylan Hocking, PhD

 - Full CV, Short Bio.

-Research interests: fast and accurate algorithms for convex optimization (clustering, regression, ranking, classification) and discrete optimization (changepoint detection, dynamic programming).
-The main application domain for the algorithms I develop are in genomic data analysis (DNA copy number, ChIP-seq, etc); other applications include neuroscience, audio, internet, sensors, recommendation and ranking systems.
+Research interests: fast, accurate, and interpretable algorithms for learning from large data, using continuous optimization (clustering, regression, ranking, classification) and discrete optimization (changepoint detection, dynamic programming).
+The main application domains for these algorithms are genomics, neuroscience, medicine, microbiome, cybersecurity, robotics, satellite/sonar imagery, climate/carbon modeling.

 I think reproducible research is important, so in addition to every paper I write, I also provide